dabeaz/curio/docs/reference.rst

 .. method:: Kernel.run(coro=None, pdb=False, log_errors=True)

    Runs the kernel until all non-daemonic tasks have finished execution.
    *coro* is a coroutine to run as a task.
-If ommitted, then tasks should have already been added using the ``add_task`` method below.
+If omitted, then tasks should have already been added using the ``add_task`` method below.
    If *pdb* is ``True``, then the kernel enters the Python debugger if any task crashes with an uncaught exception.
 If *log_errors* is ``True``, then